Shortlisted for Chambers & Partners Professional Negligence Junior of the Year 2015 and 2017

-Nominated for Professional Negligence Junior of the Year in the 2015 Chambers UK Bar Awards, Alex is also the only member of chambers ranked for Chancery Commercial work and for Civil Fraud work.
+Nominated for Professional Negligence Junior of the Year in the 2015 and this year’s 2017 Chambers UK Bar Awards, Alex is also the only member of chambers ranked for Chancery Commercial work and for Civil Fraud work.
 He is our only practising junior barrister ranked for Banking & Finance work.
 He is our only senior junior ranked in four separate areas of work.

 The current editions of the directories quote clients, opponents and leaders saying about Alex:

 “He’s just got everything, and is fantastically hard-working.
 He has the most reassuring presence in court.”